arnaudh/magic-card-zoom/README.md

 - `assets/images/` contains all the card images
 - `assets/metadata/` contains information about cards and sets

+The script can be interrupted, and when re-run it will continue to download images and metadata that it hasn't downloaded yet.

 ### Index images

-Indexing is the generation of feature descriptors for all card images in the pool of cards.
-The feature descriptors are the "card signatures" that are later used to match the video pixels to a specific card.
+Indexing is the generation of feature descriptors, i.e. the "card signatures" that are later used to match the video pixels to a specific card.
 Currently the feature descriptor used is [ORB](http://www.willowgarage.com/sites/default/files/orb_final.pdf), as provided by the [jsfeat](https://github.com/inspirit/jsfeat) library.

 ```